 · If your household qualifies for Free or Reduced Meal Benefits, your students may also qualify for the Oregon Health Plan (OHP).
 Please contact OHP at 1-800-359-9517 for more information.

-· If your household qualifies for Free or Reduced meals, you may also receive discounted fees for athletics, testing and ASB stickers.
+· If your household qualifies for Free or Reduced meals, you may also receive discounted fees for athletics, standardized testing fees and ASB stickers.
 Qualifying for benefits may also aid in scholarship and grant applications for high school students.
 Your household may also qualify for free or no-cost internet services.

 You may now complete and submit your application online here.